rajanraj2/FashionFusion/README.md

 ## Getting Started

-Follow these steps to run the TT_MERN project:
+Follow these steps to run the Fashion Fusion project:

 1. Clone this repository to your local machine.